mattbocosoft/presentation-xcode/develop-navigators.md

 ###Find Navigator

 This is a more complex navigator with many frequently used features for finding files and symbols across the workspace or a specific scope.

+The keyboard Shortcut to access the Find Navigator is Command+Shift+F (⌘⇧F), which is similar to the Find-in-file keyboard shortcut.

+#####Jump Bar
+The top jump bar controls the find operations via three levels:
+1. Find or Replace
+  * Find simply finds symbols
+  * Replace finds and replaces symbols with a new symbol
+2. Text, References, Definitions, Regular Expression, Call Hierarchy
+3. Containing, Matching, Starting with, Ending with
+  * These patterns do not apply to Regular Expression or Call Hierarchy.

+####Search Bar
+Below the search bar is a text field to type in the search text, pattern or regular expression.
+If the Replace operation is active, then a second text field will display.

+The magnifying glass dropdown displays a list of recent results.

+#####Context
+The find/replace operation can be performed within the entire workspace, or by clicking "In Workspace" the developer can define within which Projects, Folder References, or Groups the search should be performed.

+To the right of the context definition, the search can be toggled between "Igoring Case" and "Matching case".